endqwerty/automationpractice/README.md

 For reference: [Node LTS Schedule](https://nodejs.org/en/about/releases/)

+## Quicksstart

+After cloning the repo and ensuring that you have the requisite node version, execute `npm install` and `npm run local`

 ## Configuration

 Sample config is located in `.env.example`.
 The environment variables you will need to have set depends on the location you wish to run the project at.